Keeler-Spear/Mathematics/README.md

 # User Guide

   There are two ways to use the code.
 First, if you plan to perform a common linear algebra operation, use UI.java for a smooth experience.
 Second, if the operation is not offered in UI.java or you prefer not to use UI.java, use the public methods provided to execute your operation in Main.java.
-To use any of the calculus methods with a function (as opposed to a data set), you must type your function in Function.java’s eval(double x) method.
+To use any of the calculus methods with a function (as opposed to a data set), you must use java.util.function.Function interface.

 # Motivations